SuperLan11/FIEAJam/README.md

 ## How to Play the Game
 Click the green code button, download the ZIP, and extract the folder.
-Then open the Game folder in the extracted folder, and open shortsqueeze.exe to start the game.
+Then open the Game folder in the extracted folder, and open FIEA2025.exe to start the game.

 ## Team Contributions
 - Craig White: Lead Programmer